-Tecnicas Reunidas Saudia for Services and Contracting Co.
-Ltd. v.
-Korea Development Bank20th Feb 2020
+Tecnicas Reunidas Saudia for Services and Contracting Co Ltd v The Korea Development Bank EWHC 968 (TCC)20th Feb 2020

 Rupert Choat and CMS Cameron McKenna Nabarro Olswang LLP were successful in obtaining summary judgment against Korea Development Bank (KDB) in the Technology and Construction Court on 14 February 2020.
 KDB was ordered to pay the full value of a demand guarantee (£8.2 million) plus interest and costs.